This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'Sounds like it takes the skill out of selection,' Anne said.

-'It is more of a case of forming the list of who we need then convincing them that this is the best job for them,' Steve said, 'I hand them a do and don't list which basically is have fun but don't upset anyone.
+'It is more of a case of forming the list of who we need, then convincing them that this is the best job for them,' Steve said, 'I hand them a do and don't list which basically is have fun but don't upset anyone.
 This is easier because being "cherry picked" for compatibility is one point ticked so there should be little friction.
 Of course, some tension is necessary to avoid stagnation and boredom.
 So we introduce competition to keep them on their toes.'

 'The share deal, what is the go?'
 Anne asked, 'Seems to be a reward for nothing.'

-'Part of the incentive program, cruising hurts you as well as you are an owner.
+'Part of the incentive program, cruising hurts you as well as you are a part owner.
 When the new factory is built it will contain a gymnasium and child creche to make it as family-friendly as possible,' Steve said, 'Working hours are flexible to allow home duties to be worked out to make life easier.
 Of course, I field a lot of criticism for wasting money on frivolity.
 In the long run, it works damn fine.
 There are some very successful companies that go much further and while others act like it is the boss's own money paying for it.'

-'The awarded share parcel is actually nominated in the company statutes as point zero zero zero five percent so if the face value is reissued by a nine for one the shares you hold is reset to ten thousand shares per parcel to retain the same value,' Steven said, 'Yes I had heard of that story so I have no intention of making lawyers rich by shorting workers.'
+'The awarded share parcel is actually nominated in the company statutes as point zero zero zero five percent so if the face value is reissued by a nine for one, the shares you hold is reset to ten thousand shares per parcel to retain the same value,' Steven said, 'Yes I had heard of that story so I have no intention of making lawyers rich by shorting workers.'

 'I will read the worker's agreement and give a review if you wish,' Anne said, 'I will see you tomorrow so goodbye for now.'